atsheehan/curriculum/lessons/activerecord-validations/validations.md

 In our example above, we focused on the length of a year.
 This is a well-defined condition: in normal use we can be pretty certain that we won't encounter years that are 5 digits long and it's standard to require 4-digit years.
 In a recorded songs database these conditions are pretty much certain to be true.

-{% quick_challenge %}
-**Quick Challenge:** Rails' ActiveModel class provides validation helpers.
-Can you find a way to refactor our `:minimum => nn, :maximum => nn` syntax to something more terse?
+**Quick Challenge:** The ActiveModel class provides validation helpers.
+Can you find a way to refactor our `minimum: x, maximum: y` syntax to something more terse?
 Refer to the documentation for ActiveModel's validation helpers.
-{% endquick_challenge %}

 ---

-{% quick_challenge %}
-**Quick Challenge:** Rewrite the song model class to include validations for all of the fields that you have included (i.e., not the columns that Rails provided on its own such as timestamps).
+**Quick Challenge:** Rewrite the `song` model to include validations for all of the fields that you have included (i.e., not the columns that ActiveRecord provided on its own such as timestamps).
 Use the example of the `year` column as a starting point.
-For the 3 string fields, set limits on minimum and maximum length that you think will be reasonable.
+For the string fields, set limits on minimum and maximum length that you think will be reasonable.
 Ensure that the value given for years is a number.
 Consider what you might do if a user tries to add a record without knowing some information, e.g. the label of the album.
-{% endquick_challenge %}

-**Hint**: You cannot complete this without reference to the appropriate documentation for Rails.
+**Hint**: You cannot complete this without reference to the appropriate documentation for ActiveRecord.

 ### Rules to Follow